jordanplanders/Thinkful/Capstone Project/tracer_overview.md

 ### Multiple tracers and clustering
 How can we use cluster analysis and multiple tracers to better define watermasses?
 What areas are classified differently depending on the combination of tracers used?

+Extending the endmember anlaysis to trace trajectories, the next level analysis is to acknowledge that the mix varies with longitude, and to analyze at various longitudes, tracing the distribution of the highest percentage of southern ocean source water as it moves north see the extent to which it fills the abyssal ocean.
+Higher up in the water column tracing a high and potentially characteristic fraction southern ocean source water might yield the pathway the water takes as it snakes its way from the Southern Ocean to the North Atlantic.

 - To understand the contribution by a given process, we need to know how much change is due to mixing